-Analytical & clinical sensitivity & specificity
+Analytical, clinical sensitivity and specificity

 Demonstration of analytical sensitivity should provide as part of the study design, the analyte tested, how the levels were established, specimen characterisation and number of replicates tested.

 Calculations used to determine the assay sensitivity should be included.

 Positive specimens used in the performance evaluation for IHR IVDs should be selected to reflect heterozygous and homozygous phenotypes, variant and weak antigen expression.

-Specimens types tested in these studies should include:
+Specimen types tested in these studies should include:

 - clinical specimens

 - neonatal specimens

-- cord blood specimens
+- cord blood specimens.

-Performance evaluation should be consistent with relevant standards and guidelines such as the Requirements for Conventional Blood Typing Reagents, as specified in the UK Red Book.
+Performance evaluation should be consistent with relevant standards and guidelines such as the Requirements for Conventional Blood Typing Reagents.
+As specified in the UK Red Book.

 Where relevant, blood grouping reagents should be assessed against international standards such as the WHO International Reference Preparations to ensure minimum potency titres are achieved.

-For reagent red blood cell manufacture, a sample from each cell population should be tested using at least 2 antisera prepared from different donors or cell lines, in order to confirm the presence or absence of every antigen specificity claimed.
+For reagent red blood cell manufacture, a sample from each cell population should be tested using at least 2 antisera prepared from different donors or cell lines, to confirm the presence or absence of every antigen specificity claimed.

 Information relating to studies conducted to determine the effect caused by potentially interfering or cross-reacting substances or agents on test results should be provided.

-Consideration should be given to both exogenous and endogenous factors expected to be encountered.
+Exogenous and endogenous factors should both be considered.